 Despite heavy investment in education by the government and various players, the corresponding educational indicators in school participation and achievement have been on the decline signifying limited returns on investment.
-Some of the critical challenges facing the education system include: declining enrolment and participation rates; low transition rates; declining gross enrolment rates at the secondary school; widening gender and regional disparities particularly in the Arid and Semi-Arid Lands (ASAL); declining quality and relevance of education; the rise in the costs of education and training; under-enrolment of the handicapped and gifted students; inefficiency, poor govern structures and institutions.
+Some of the critical challenges facing the education system include: declining enrolment and participation rates; low transition rates; declining gross enrolment rates at the secondary school; widening gender and regional disparities particularly in the Arid and Semi-Arid Lands (ASAL); declining quality and relevance of education; the rise in the costs of education and training; under-enrolment of the handicapped and gifted students; inefficiency, poor governance and management of educational structures and institutions.

 In order to address these challenges, this paper contends that teachers' education ought to be enhanced.
 Enhancement of teachers' education is perceived as a vital aspect in initiating innovation to learners who ought to give back to the society.
 They should be able to apply their general skills of work planning and organising, consulting and assisting, teaching, managing, administrating, researching, working out and implementing innovations.
-Moreover, teacher education ought to propel teachers to be researchers in order to enhance their skills in planning, action, observation and reflection (Lewin, 1946/1948; K on sustainable self-development and

-Kemmis and McTaggart, 1982).
-Research experience among teachers education should confirms opportunit of research activities among prospective teachers creating a personal view
+Moreover, teacher education ought to propel teachers to be researchers in order to enhance their skills in planning, action, observation and reflection (Lewin, 1946/1948; Kemmis and McTaggart, 1982; Kemmis and McTaggart, 1982).
+Research experience among teachers education should confirms opportunities for extending individual systems of research activities among prospective teachers creating a personal view on sustainable self-development and sustainable education (Salīte et al., 2007).

-2007).
 This indicates an opportunity to apply the structure of participatory action research for developing an organizational scheme for students' independent professional activity formation

 Therefore, paper intends to propel sustainable development through enhancing teachers' education.
 This will make Kenya a global competitive and prosperous country with high quality life that complies with set goals of education.
 Improving teachers' education is a perfect strategy to transform Kenya into a newly - industrializing, middle income country providing a high quality of life to all its citizens in a clean and secure environment.
 However, there has been little emphasis on the role of education in enabling Kenya become a medium size industrialized nation.
-In order to achieve sustainable development in Kenya, the role of education in the davalopment require education in the development require
+In order to achieve sustainable development in Kenya, the role of education in the development requires to be redefined.